-- ATX 12V connector.
+- DIP switches (DSW1).
+This 6-switch Dual Inline Package (DIP) allows you to set the CPU external frequency. - ATX 12V connector.
 This power connector connects the 4-pin 12V plug from the ATX 12V power supply. - CPU socket.
-A 478-pin surface mount, Zero Insertion Force (ZIF) socket called mPGA478 B. This socket accommodates the Intel® Pentium® 4 478/Northwood Processor with 400MHz system bus. - North bridge controller.
-This controller called the Intel Memory Controller Hub (MCH) is one of the two major components of the Intel 845D (Brookdale) chipset.
-The MCH and the south bridge Intel I/O Controller Hub 2 (ICH2) are interconnected through the Intel proprietary Hub interface.
-The MCH provides the processor interface, memory interface, AGP interface, and Hub Interface. - DDR DIMM sockets.
-These two 184-pin DIMM sockets support up to 2GB using unbuffered ECC or non-ECC PC2100/1600 DDR DIMMs. - AGP warning LED.
-Serving as a smart burn-out protection for the motherboard, this red LED lights up if you plug in any 3.3V AGP card into the AGP slot.
-When this LED is lit, there is no way you can turn on the system power even if you press the power button. - ASUS EZ PlugTM Auxilliary +12V connector.
+A 478-pin surface mount, Zero Insertion Force (ZIF) socket for the Intel® Pentium® 4 Processor, with 533/400 MHz system bus that allows 4.3GB/s and 3.2GB/s data transfer rates, respectively. - North bridge controller.
+The Intel® 845G Graphics Memory Controller Hub (GMCH) provides the processor interface with 533/400 MHz frequency, system memory interface at 133/100MHz operation, and 1.5V AGP interface that supports AGP 2.0 specification including 4X/2X Fast Write protocol.
+The integrated graphics accelerator delivers 3D/2D video capabilities and a high bandwidth access to graphics data in the system memory at a 2.2GB/s or 1.6GB/s.
+The GMCH interconnects to the south bridge ICH4 via the Intel® proprietary Hub Interface. - DDR DIMM sockets.
+These three 184-pin DIMM sockets support up to 2GB system memory using unbuffered non-ECC PC2100/1600 DDR DIMMs. - ASUS EZ PlugTM +12V connector.
 This ASUS patented auxilliary power connector is used if you don't have an ATX +12V power supply.
 Connect a 4-pin device connector from a standard power supply to this connector to provide sufficient power to the CPU. - ATX power connector.
 This 20-pin connector connects to an ATX +12V power supply.
-The power supply must have at least 1A on the +5V standby lead (+5VSB). - IDE connectors.
+The power supply must have at least 1A on the +5V standby lead (+5VSB). - Floppy disk connector.
+This connector accommodates the provided ribbon cable for the floppy disk drive.
+One side of the connector is slotted to prevent incorrect insertion of the floppy disk cable. - IDE connectors.
 These dual-channel bus master IDE connectors support up to four Ultra DMA/100/66, PIO Modes 3 & 4 IDE devices.
-Both the primary (blue) and secondary (black) connectors are slotted to prevent incorrect insertion of the IDE ribbon cable. - Floppy disk connector.
-This connector accommodates the provided ribbon cable for the floppy disk drive.
-One side of the connector is slotted to prevent incorrect insertion of the floppy disk cable.
+Both the primary (blue) and secondary (black) connectors are slotted to prevent incorrect insertion of the IDE ribbon cable.